mohummedalee/mohummedalee.github.io/content/landing/_index.md

 I currently work for Apple as a Research Scientist, focusing on Responsible AI in [Apple Services](https://www.apple.com/services/)---I build datasets and set up evaluations to ensure upcoming AI/ML features are safe for users.

 I've previously worked at places like Intel, Oracle Labs and the Max Planck Institute.
-If you'd like to collaborate on a data science/applied machine learning software or research project, please feel free to reach out.
+If you'd like to collaborate on a software or research project, please do reach out.

 ### Selected Papers